etan18/Obsidian-Notes/Humanities & Social Science/sustainable industry.md

 ### sustainability transitions
 Sustainability transitions are major shifts in established industries, socio-technical systems, and societies toward more sustainable modes of production and consumption.
 These transitions are necessary to respond to [[climate change]] and overconsumption issues.

+>[!tip] Creative Destruction
+>Creative destruction is a process in capitalist economies where new innovations constantly replace old technologies, products, and industries.
+The intuition is that incumbent companies have financial stake in existing technologies, and are not likely to push for innovation.
+This cycle of "creative destruction" is essential for economic growth and innovation.
+>
+>The concept was introduced by economist Joseph Schumpeter, who won the 2025 Nobel Prize in Economics for this work.

 ### natural capitalism
 **Natural capital** includes all naturally-occurring resources, living systems, and ecosystem services. *Natural Capitalism* (1999) critiques the system of capitalism:
 > It neglects to assign any value to the largest stocks of capital it employs — the natural resources and living systems, as well as the social and cultural systems that are the basis of human capital.